MiM-MiM/MyMovieGraphQLPy/README.md

 # Activate venv first if used.
 # Navigate to cloned folder, `cd MyMovieGraphQLPy`
 python3 -m pip install .
-# You may need to use development mode
+# You may need to use editable mode
-python -m pip install -e
+python -m pip install -e .
 ```

 # Notes